ESTIMATE OF PORTLAND CEMENT CONCRETE

 It is critical that the specimens be maintained in a continually wet condition, and above 40°F after casting until they are tested.
 They may be protected while in the forms by placing foam board or plywood underneath them and covering with insulating blankets or by placing them inside a heated enclosure.
 If the temperature in the sand filled pit cannot be maintained above 40°F, remove the specimens and place them under wetted burlap in a heated enclosure or in lime saturated water controlled between 60 and 80 °F. NOTE: Lime-saturated water is prepared by mixing 0.4 ounces of hydrated lime with 1 gallon of water.
 Hydrated lime should be a minimum of 90 percent calcium hydroxide (CaOH).

 4. Determine maturity (TTF) and strength values at four different ages.
-Test three specimens for strength at each age and calculate the average strength at each age.
+Test three specimens for strength, according to IM 316, at each age and calculate the average strength at each age.
 The maturity (TTF) value shall be calculated from a temperature reading at the time the specimen is tested for strength.
 The tests shall be spaced such that they are performed at somewhat consistent intervals of time and span a range in strength that includes the opening strength desired.
 Ideally, there would be at least two sets of strength values below the opening strength.
 For Class C or QMC mixtures, the first set of beams will typically be tested at an age of approximately 8 to 12 hours, depending on concrete temperature.
 Test age may need to be increased when concrete temperature is below 50 °F, when retarders are used, or when high replacement mixes are used.
 Test age may need to be decreased at higher temperatures above approximately 80°F. The average strength of the first set of beams must be less than 425 psi for the curve to be valid.

 If the maturity curve is intended for use in determining the time to begin joint sawing, additional test specimens will need to be cast and strength testing must begin at lower maturity values.